 Generally speaking, you should aim for the highest-quality codec that your camera (or your budget) can capture.
-When I say “highest quality”, I mean that you want to capture as much information as possible, so you want less-lossy codecs: less compression, higher bit-depth, and less chroma subsampling.
-The more information you have when you capture, the more flexibility you will have later, especially in color-correction and VFX (if you’re doing that).
+When I say “highest quality”, I mean that you want to capture as much information as possible.
+So you want less-lossy codecs: less compression, higher bit-depth, and less chroma subsampling.
+The more information you have when you capture, the more flexibility you will have later.
+Especially in color-correction and VFX (if you’re doing that).

 The first consideration is obviously cost.
 Generally speaking, the more expensive the camera, the higher quality codecs are available on it.
 I say generally because there are some “sweet spot” cameras that can offer excellent codecs at a reasonable price.
-Panasonic’s GH series (especially in the early days when the GH2 was hacked) were known for offering better codecs than the other cameras in its price range.
+Panasonic’s GH series (especially in the early days when the GH2 was hacked) was known for offering better codecs than the other cameras in its price range.

 Tip: Better Codecs with External Recorders

 These devices (many of which can double as external monitors) take an uncompressed signal from the camera, via HDMI or SDI, and compress it separately.
-So you end up with two copies of your footage – one copy heavily compressed on the camera, and a second copy lightly compressed on the external recorder.
+So you end up with two copies of your footage.
+One copy heavily compressed on the camera, and a second copy lightly compressed on the external recorder.
 The key thing here is that the camera sends the signal out to the recorder before compressing it.

 One important note here is that many cheaper cameras only output 8-bit, and often not in 4:4:4.
-An external recorder might be able to compress to a 12-bit codec, but if the camera is only sending 8 bits, the recorder can only record 8 bits.
+An external recorder might be able to compress to a 12-bit codec.
+But if the camera is only sending 8 bits, the recorder can only record 8 bits.
 Some cheaper cameras may also not output a “clean” HDMI signal that is suitable for recording.
 We call an output signal “clean” when it’s just the pure image with no camera interface overlays.

 Another factor to consider is how much color-correction and VFX (collectively referred to as finishing) you plan to do.
-If you’re going to be doing very minimal color-correction and no VFX, then you can probably get away with lower bit-depth, chrome subsampling, and macro blocking that come with lower quality capture codecs.
+If you’re going to be doing very minimal color-correction and no VFX, then you can probably get away with lower bit-depth, chroma subsampling, and macro blocking that come with lower quality capture codecs.

 The Codec You Edit With

 Alright, you’ve shot your film, and you’ve got all of your files onto your computer.
-Now you need to decide whether you’re going to edit with these files, or whether you want to transcode into another format.
+Now you need to decide whether you’re going to edit with these files.
+Or whether you want to transcode into another format.

 Why should I transcode before editing?
 Can’t I just edit the files that came out of the camera?

 Well, it depends.
-Pretty much all of the major software packages can now edit any codec that your camera creates, (unless you’re a badass shooting on a brand-new camera with brand-new technology).
+Pretty much all of the major software packages can now edit any codec that your camera creates.
+(Unless you’re a badass shooting on a brand-new camera with brand-new technology).
 But while it’s almost always possible to edit the codecs that your camera shot, it’s not always the best idea.